JonathanMEdwards/subtext10/doc/language.md

 * Functions are not abstract entities.
 Instead the formula computing any field can be “called” and supplied with alternate subject and argument values to use.
 As a result all code is always executing on concrete input values.
 Code can be edited live, immediately seeing the execution results, as in a spreadsheet.
 * Calling a function is essentially inlining a copy of it.
 Lexical closures fall out of the way that relative paths within a subtree are mapped through copies.
 * A function argument has access to the static type of the parameter definition.
 For example this avoids the redundancy of `insertRow(new Row())` instead of just `insertRow()`.
 A function argument also has access to the default value of the parameter, which the function can compute dynamically based on the value of the subject and prior arguments.
-* Functions can have extra result values, which do not need to be explicitly captured at the call site as in other approaches.
-Extra result values are provided by allowing access into the execution of the function itself, seen as a data structure.
-Sequential code is a record, loops are a list, and conditionals are a sum.
-In this way extra results inside a loop are automatically collected into a list, and extra results in a conditional are automatically combined into a sum.
+* Functions can have extra results, which do not need to be captured at the call site as in conventional approaches.
+The extra results of a function are a record value of named values.
+Extra results of conditional clauses are combined into a discriminated union.
+The extra results of a loop are collected into a list.
 * Hidden types: Subtext is statically typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
 * Parametric polymorphism (generics) are provided without exposing the concept of a type parameter.
 Generics fall out almost for free from the ability to have dynamically defaulted parameters described above.
 * There is one form of sequential data structure: the _list_, which when containing records serve as _tables_.